 How to Care for Your New Fiddle Leaf Fig

-Step 1: Repot
+Step 1: Repot.

-Most plants from the store come in a plastic nursery pot which is designed to drain water right away so the plants can be watered daily in the store.
+Most plants from the store come in a plastic nursery pot, which is designed to drain water right away so the plants can be watered daily in the store.

-Unfortunately, this makes it difficult to give your plant enough water at home, so you’ll want to put the plant in its long term pot quickly if possible.
+Unfortunately, this makes it difficult to give your plant enough water at home, so you’ll want to put the plant in its long-term pot quickly, if possible.

-Step 2: Find the perfect place for your tree
+Step 2: Find the perfect place for your tree.

 Fiddle leaf figs love light!
-Find a sunny part of your home (a south-facing window is perfect!) where the tree can get lots of light, but not necessary intense light.
+Find a sunny part of your home (a south-facing window is perfect!) where the tree can get lots of light, but not necessarily intense light.
 (West-facing windows tend to be a little too bright in the afternoon, and your plant can get sunburned!)

 Make sure this area is also free from drafts or blasts of hot air from vents.
 You can also put your tree outside if the weather is moderate.

 If you don’t have a good place in your home, consider investing in grow lights like these.